lugmenn/portfolio/2024_02_02-dog_db_extraction1.md

      * mysql://studentuser:***@localhost/dognitiondb
     0 rows affected.
     []

-## 1. Assess whether Dognition personality dimensions are related to the number of tests completed
+## Personality influence in the number of tests completed

-The first variable in the Dognition sPAP we want to investigate is Dognition personality dimensions.
-Recall from the "Meet Your Dognition Data" video and the written description of the Dognition Data Set included with the Week 2 materials that Dognition personality dimensions represent distinct combinations of characteristics assessed by the Dognition tests.
-It is certainly plausible that certain personalities of dogs might be more or less likely to complete tests.
-For example, "einstein" dogs might be particularly likely to complete a lot of tests.
+The Dognition personality dimensions represent distinct combinations of characteristics assessed by the Dognition tests.
+It is certainly possible that certain personalities of dogs might be more or less likely to complete tests.

-To test the relationship between Dognition personality dimensions and test completion totals, we need a query that will output a summary of the number of tests completed by dogs that have each of the Dognition personality dimensions.
-The features you will need to include in your query are foreshadowed by key words in this sentence.
-First, the fact that you need a summary of the number of tests completed suggests you will need an aggregation function.
-Next, the fact that you want a different summary for each personality dimension suggests that you will need a GROUP BY clause.
-Third, the fact that you need a "summary of the number of tests completed" rather than just a "summary of the tests completed" suggests that you might have to have multiple stages of aggegrations, which in turn might mean that you will need to use a subquery.
+To test the relationship between Dognition personality dimensions and test completion totals, it was necessary a query that would output a summary of the number of tests completed by dogs that have each of the Dognition personality dimensions.

-Let's build the query step by step.

-**Question 1: To get a feeling for what kind of values exist in the Dognition personality dimension column, write a query that will output all of the distinct values in the dimension column.
-Use your relational schema or the course materials to determine what table the dimension column is in.
-Your output should have 11 rows.**
+First, I explored the different categories dogs can be classified into by their personality (dimension).

 ```sql
 SELECT DISTINCT dimension